 Whale Watching is a popular tour in many countries, but not currently available in Belize likely due to the lack of knowledge of whales' migratory paths and distance from popular tourist destinations.
 But if you're in the right place at the right time, and with a bit of luck, you may encounter a magnificent whale migrating through the waters of Belize.
 Most of these encounters have been sighted by dive vessels and fishermen while traveling between the main barrier reef and the atolls, but there are rare sightings of whales inside the Barrier Reef, as recently occurred near Placencia, and several stranded (dead) whales that have washed ashore on offshore cayes over the past several decades.
 Due to the paucity of data on whales migrating through Belize, each sighting counts.

-and can be a life changing experience!
+Seeing dolphins and whales in the wild can be a life changing experience!

 How to get Involved!